Thrace: Ancient and Roman history

+Indigenous Thracians were divided into numerous tribes.
+The first Greek colonies in coastal Thrace were founded in the 8th century BC.

-The indigenous population of Thrace was a people called the Thracians, divided into numerous tribal groups.
-Of the firsts to take control of Thracia, in part or whole, were the Achaemenian Persians late into the 6th century BC.
-The region was incorporated into the empire as the Satrapy of Skudra following the Scythian campaign of Darius the Great.
-Thracian soldiers were known to be used in the Persian armies and Thracian soldiers are depicted on the rock carvings of the Persepolis and Naqsh-e Rostam as well.
-Persians' presence in Thracia lasted for more than a century, but by the end of the 4th century BC, Alexander of Macedon had overthrown the Persians, dividing the acquired vast realm between his generals.
-Notably, Thracian troops are known to have accompanied Alexander when he crossed the Hellespont which abuts Thrace, during the invasion of the Persian Empire itself.
+The first to take greater control of Thrace, in part or whole, were the Achaemenian Persians in the late 6th century BC.
+The region was incorporated into their empire as the Satrapy of Skudra, after the Scythian campaign of Darius the Great.
+Thracian soldiers were used in Persian armies and are depicted in carvings of the Persepolis and Naqsh-e Rostam.
+Persians' presence in Thracia lasted up untile the rise of the Delian league.
+In the 4th century BC most of Thrace was conquered by Philip II of Macedon and his son Alexander the Great.
+Notably, Thracian troops are known to have accompanied Alexander when he crossed the Hellespont which abuts Thrace, during the invasion of the Achaemenid Empire.
+It then passed to Lysimachus when Alexander's empire was divided between his generals.
+Lysimachus ruled as king up until his defeat from Seleucus I Nicator in 281 BC at the battle of Corupedium.

-The Thracians did not describe themselves by name; terms such as Thrace and Thracians are simply the names given them by the Greeks.
+Thracians recorded no collective name for themselves; terms such as Thrace and Thracians were assigned by the Greeks.

 Divided into separate tribes, the Thracians did not form any lasting political organizations until the founding of the Odrysian state in the 4th century BC.
 Like Illyrians, the locally ruled Thracian tribes of the mountainous regions maintained a warrior tradition, while the tribes based in the plains were purportedly more peaceable.
 Recently discovered funeral mounds in Bulgaria suggest that Thracian kings did rule regions of Thrace with distinct Thracian national identity.

 During this period, a subculture of celibate ascetics called the Ctistae lived in Thrace, where they served as philosophers, priests, and prophets.